 In Pakistan, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Armed conflict in northwest Pakistan is forcing civilians to flee conflict zones and take refuge in neighboring areas.
 According to UNHCR, as of July 2017, Pakistan is home to nearly 1 million refugees and more than 449,000 internally displaced people (IDPs).
-Displaced populations include children, women, older people, and people with disabilities, made even more vulnerable by these disasters, and often forced to live in deplorable sanitary conditions.
-As of July 2014, 929,000 people displaced from North Waziristan were recorded in neighboring districts; 43% were children, 30% were women, and 23% were disabled.
+Displaced populations include children, women, older people, and people with disabilities, who are often forced to live in deplorable sanitary conditions.

 Natural Disaster Risk Management

-Handicap International works to ensure the inclusion and participation of people with disabilities by training people within the Khyber Pakhtybkhwa province to provide services for individuals with disabilities.
-These trainings include information on disability, rehabilitation, and awareness raising.
-The project directly benefits 2,150 people and indirectly impacts 129,500 displaced families and host families in the region.
+Humanity & Inclusion works to ensure the inclusion and participation of people with disabilities by training people within the Khyber Pakhtunkhwa province to provide services for individuals with disabilities.

 Growing Together Project